Kaltsoon/data-management-and-databases/exercises/sql-transaction-exercises.md

 # Database transaction exercises

 > [!IMPORTANT]
 > Write your answers to a Word document named `transaction_exercises_YOURFAMILYNAME.docx` and submit the document to Moodle.
-You can also submit documents in the PDF format.
-If you have worked with a pair, mention the the name of your peer in the document.

 The objectives of this exercise are to: